qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 #. :need:`Committer <rl__committer>`

-   * Analyse the feature architecture by performing the safety analyses and DFA
-   * Analyse the component architecture by performing the safety analyses and DFA
+   * Support the safety analyses and DFA
-   * Monitor/verify the Safety Analysis and DFA

-#. :need:`Safety Manager <rl__safety_manager>`

-   * Approve the safety analysis and DFA
-   * Approve the verification of the safety analysis and DFA
+   * Support the monitoring and verifying of the safety analyses and DFA

 #. :need:`Security Manager <rl__security_manager>`